 A traveling doorbell salesman, defeated and head-heavy, stood upon the old bridge on a low Fall night, looking over the old river, and wept.
 Not a soul in that town had use for a doorbell, for not a soul wanted to be bothered with visitors, or goodwill of any sort.
 He uncapped a fifteen dollar bottle of bourbon, cursing to the skies above, “Goddamn this town!” and poured the whiskey down his throat until his own heart pounded, and beat, and beat, and beat so hard it shot from his chest like a great cannon ball of war.
 It landed far with a hard splash into the sludge below.
 The salesman followed, sinking like everything else around him.
 Only hope can float, and the salesman’s briefcase stuffed of doorbells knew this.
 It, too, threw its own heavy self to heed the same action of the heart and body.
 And as those parts before, it sank with a dismal run to the bottom, jarring that green-slime log that held the sick heart hostage for so many years.
 The heart bumped around the murk like a drunk fish, thumping a bit harder as a faint yellow glow formed around it, rising slow but eager to the surface.
 It came to rest in the foamy shallows on the east bank.

 A pleasant October sun showed bright and orange the next morning.
 A young girl, fair of skin and hair, with eyes blue and bright as polished sapphires, trekked the gray river edge to rid herself of a shabby teddy bear she had grown tired of, and too wise for, she had felt.
 She stopped and stood on the east shore just downstream from the trestle, looking to the bear one last time, pretty eyes pregnant with tears.
-She wound her arm high with the stuffed animal clutched in her short hand, and just before deliverance into the black waters she saw the heart, a little bigger than before, pulsing there in the dull pools beaming a slight golden flare.
+She wound her arm high with the stuffed animal clutched in her short hand, and just before deliverance into the black waters she saw the heart, a little bigger than before, pulsing there in the dull pools showing that slight gold.
 She bent and touched the heart.
 It was fever-pitched and soft, as was the nearest water it beat within.
 The bear was left there on the bank where the heart was found.
 The little girl tucked it deep within her jacket pocket, near her own thumping chest.

 The town’s people were of the unhappy sort, caring for one another as a late, hard frost on new Spring roses.
 But on this day they regarded the little girl with kind looks and nods as she walked the streets toward home.
 Some might have even smiled at her—might have.
 A good feeling came over her, and she felt she could just walk those streets forever with that good feeling hanging around her.